jmbobbitt/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML states what the element is (such as: footers, headers, section, list, nav, etc).

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+ a. display:block will take up the whole width / display:inline will only take up space as needed
+ b. display:block has a line break before & after element; but display:inline doesn't have one.

 3. What are the 4 areas of the box model?

+    a. content
+    b. padding
+    c. border
+    d. margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Align-items: center works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because you can see where everyone has contributed to the project, where they may have made an addition or deletion to a project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.